-The following policies apply to those lands identified as Village Core on MAP 2 | Land Use:
+The following policies apply to those lands identified as Village Core on MAP 2:Land Use:

-- 4.3.1 The Village Core land use area is appropriate for the following land uses: retail, commercial, business, multi-unit residential, home businesses (i.e. work-live), mixed use developments, parks, schools, civic, institutional uses, natural areas, and home-based businesses. - 4.3.2 Developments in the Village Core land use area should be commercial at the street level.
-Residential units can be located on upper floors of a building, behind the main building, or in the rear of the main building that does not face the street. - a) Notwithstanding the above, existing residential buildings in this area may provide residential at the street level.
-Conversion of existing residential buildings to a mixed-use building or commercial use is encouraged. - b) Notwithstanding the above, new residential buildings in this area may provide residential at the street level provided they are designed in a way that could see them transition to a ground-floor commercial use over time.

-- 4.3.3 Existing single-detached dwellings are permitted to continue within the Village Core; however, the Village supports transition to the land uses listed in 4.3.1. - 4.3.4 A variety of housing types are supported in the Village Core land use area, including: mixed use apartments, live/work units, four-unit, row houses, and small apartment residential buildings.
-Residential buildings greater than sixteen units shall not be located in the Village Core land use area. - 4.3.5 Retail shops, grocery services, dining and entertainment uses should be encouraged to locate within the Village Core. - 4.3.6 Partnerships and collaborations within the community should be supported to develop and implement economic strategies for the attraction and retention of businesses and commercial services in the Village Core. - 4.3.7 High-quality and attractive landscaping and building design requirements shall be enforced in the Village Core through the creation of a Village Core Development Permit Area. - 4.3.8 Public art should be encouraged in the Village Core. - 4.3.9 The Village Core and the Waterfront should be wellconnected for both vehicles and pedestrians to ensure a cohesive and safe experience for Village residents and visitors.
-Landscaping design and wayfinding should be coordinated and cohesive between the two areas. - 4.3.10 The feasibility of a Revitalization Tax Exemption Program should be examined to encourage development in the Village Core. - 4.3.11 Landscaping design, building architecture, and streetscape design should consider all-season design to encourage visitors and activity beyond the summer season. - 4.3.12 Investigate developing a centrally located community village square, village market or central gathering place in the heart of the Village Core.
+- 4.3.1 The Village Core land use area is appropriate for the following land uses: retail, commercial, business, work-live, mixed use developments, multi-unit residential, parks, schools, civic, institutional uses, natural areas, home-based businesses, and small-scale urban agriculture. - 4.3.2 Developments in the Village Core land use area should be commercial at the street level.
+Residential units can be located on upper floors of a building, behind the main building, or in the rear of the main building that does not face the street. - a.
+Notwithstanding 4.3.2, existing residential buildings in this area may provide residential at the street level.
+Conversion of existing residential buildings to a mixed-use building or commercial use is encouraged. - Notwithstanding 4.3.2 new residential buildings in this area may provide residential at the street level provided they: - Are designed in a way that could see them transition to a ground-floor commercial use over time; - ii.
+Ground floor glazing and entryways are a minimum of 50% of the facade; and - iii.
+Work-live units are permitted on the ground floor; - 4.3.3 Existing single-detached dwellings are permitted to continue within the Village Core; however, the Village supports transition to the land uses listed in 4.3.1. - 4.3.4 A variety of housing types are supported in the Village Core land use area, including: mixed use apartments, work-live units, four-unit, row houses, and small apartment residential buildings. - 4.3.5 Buildings with more than eight residential units shall not be located in the Village Core land use area. - 4.3.6 Notwithstanding 4.3.4 and 4.3.5, the number of units per lot may be less than stated above due to septic treatment capacity. - 4.3.7 Retail shops, grocery services, dining and entertainment uses should be encouraged to locate within the Village Core. - 4.3.8 Partnerships and collaborations within the community should be supported to develop and implement economic strategies for the attraction and retention of businesses and commercial services in the Village Core. - 4.3.9 High-quality and attractive landscaping and building design requirements shall be enforced in the Village Core through the creation of a Village Core Development Permit Area. - 4.3.10 Public art should be encouraged in the Village Core. - 4.3.11 The Village Core and the Waterfront should be well-connected for both vehicles and pedestrians to ensure a cohesive and safe experience for Village residents and visitors.
+Landscaping design and wayfinding should be coordinated and cohesive between the two areas. - 4.3.12 The feasibility of a Revitalization Tax Exemption Program should be examined to encourage development in the Village Core. - 4.3.13 Landscaping design, building architecture, and streetscape design should consider all-season design to encourage visitors and activity beyond the summer season. - 4.3.14 Investigate developing a centrally located community village square, village market or central gathering place in the heart of the Village Core.